prometheusresearch/baseline-codebase/src/rex.core/test/test_application.rst

     >>> Rex()
     Rex()

-Rex applications are assembled from packages.
+RexDB applications are assembled from packages.
 Pass included packages as positional parameters to the constructor.
 A package could be specified by name or as ``Package`` object::